europaphp/skeleton/lib/Europa/readme.md

 Response
 --------

 Similar to the request object, each type of request has its own type of response both for the sake of convention and simplicity.
-An HTTP request abstracts header setting and output.
+An HTTP response abstracts header setting and output.

 Router
 ------